elusivecodes/FyreSession/README.md

 - `$options` is an array containing configuration options.
     - `className` must be set to `\Fyre\Session\Handlers\RedisSessionHandler`.
-    - `cookieName` is a string representing the cookie name, and will default to "*FyreSession*".
-    - `cookieLifetime` is a number representing the cookie lifetime, and will default to *0*.
-    - `cookieDomain` is a string representing the cookie domain, and will default to "".
-    - `cookiePath` is a string representing the cookie path, and will default to "*/*".
-    - `cookieSecure` is a boolean indicating whether to set a secure cookie, and will default to *true*.
-    - `cookieSameSite` is a string representing the cookie same site, and will default to "*Lax*".
     - `expires` is a number representing the maximum lifetime of a session, and will default to the `session.gc_maxlifetime` PHP setting.
-    - `refresh` is a number representing the number of seconds before refreshing the session ID, and will default to *300*.
-    - `cleanup` is a boolean indicating whether to delete the old session on refresh, and will default to *false*.
     - `prefix` is a string representing the session key prefix, and will default to "*session:*".
     - `host` is a string representing the Redis host, and will default to "*127.0.0.1*".
     - `password` is a string representing the Redis password